Skip to main content

 Franchise arrangements frequently also engage other areas of law such as intellectual property law, the law of obligations, tenancy law and competition law.
 A notable feature of Dutch law is that extensive and directive supervision by the franchisor of the franchisee could lead to an employment agreement under Dutch law based on mandatory regulations.
 In the Netherlands, franchise contracts are typically entered into for a fixed period.

-Some of the matters to consider when entering into a franchise agreement:
+Matters to consider when entering into a franchise agreement

 1. The duration of the franchise arrangement, for example whether the agreement will contain a conditional option to renew